 I am exploring approaches to make sonifications or music of space-filling curves.
 My initial approach and possible implications are described in:

-This web page contains a number of sound tracks of space-filling curves.
+This web page contains a number of sound tracks of space-filling curves related to my first approach.
 They are provided here as examples, interesting examples, but not necessarily good and well-polished examples.
 The examples use various techniques, resulting in musical styles that vary from kind-of-classical to minimalist.
 People visiting this web page seem to have different opinions on which tracks are their favourites.
 Regardless of your musical taste, I recommend you first check out the following tracks, just to get accustomed to the main idea of what is going on here:

 | Technical issues with play-back: